SMTG-Bham/doped/docs/Dev_ToDo.md

 - Need JOSS requirements; how to run tests and community guidelines

 - Docs:
+  - Update note at end of thermo tutorial to link to py-sc-fermi/doped interface.
   - Barebones tutorial workflow, as suggested by Alex G.
   - Create GGA practice workflow, for people to learn how to work with doped and defect calculations
   - Note in Tips page about eFNV correction with layered materials; may want to adjust sampling region (see `doped` Slack discussion).
 Add link to docstrings when added.